erasromani/FinalProjectDRL.github.io/index.md

 In order to build such on-demand bus system, a simulation environment and proper policy network has been proposed, which are illustrated in details in the following parts.

 ### Environments

-#### States
+#### Basic Setting
 To simplfy operation strategies, a 10 by 10 square grids are created to represent different districts.
 It is also reasonable to do so in reality.
-For example, we can set a bus station in a 500 meters by 500 meters area. bus station in reality.
-All demands are requested in bus station
+For example, we can set a bus station in a 500 meters by 500 meters area, which is reachable by walking.
+Then, people can gather to bus station and request bus service.
+Therefore, all demands happen in the center of squared area.
+1000 hundred time steps are counted as one

+#### States

 #### Actions

 #### Rewards